SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: In-the-Wild Deployment and Evaluation

 One plausible explanation for these elevated sampling rates is the Android-based Wear OS sensor architecture, in which multiple applications communicate with the Android sensor framework and share a single-client sensor hardware abstraction layer (HAL) \cite{sensor_stack}.
 When different applications request the same sensor at different sampling rates (e.g., one at 10~Hz and another at 20~Hz), the sensor delivers data at the highest requested rate.
 As a result, applications requesting lower rates may still receive data at higher frequencies \cite{sensor_stack}.
 Consequently, sensing data cannot be guaranteed to arrive at a perfectly constant sampling rate.

-During the deployment period, all sensors—including Audio, PPG, Accelerometer, Light, Heart Rate, Step, and Battery—were activated more than 37{,}000 times for data collection, closely matching the expected number of sensor activations (Figure~\ref{fig:sensing_data_quality}(a)), with the exception of the gravity sensor.
+During the deployment period, all sensors were activated more than 37{,}000 times for data collection, closely matching the expected number of sensor activations (Figure~\ref{fig:sensing_data_quality}(a)), with the exception of the Gravity sensor.